-- (ii) Bison Systems LLC was 100% owned by Zhenwu Huang, CEO and controlling stockholder of Richtech and Zhenqiang Huang, CFO and major stockholder of Richtech.
+- (i) Uplus Academy LLC and Uplus Academy NLV LLC were both subsidiaries of Richtech, and were disposed on December 31, 2021.
+Richtech has been making interest-free and non-maturity loans to both companies since their inceptions. - (ii) Bison Systems LLC was 100% owned by Zhenwu Huang, CEO and controlling stockholder of Richtech and Zhenqiang Huang, CFO and major stockholder of Richtech.
 In August 2022, Bison Systems LLC made several interest-free and non-maturity loans to Richtech to support its daily operation. - (iii) Zhenwu Huang, CEO and controlling stockholder of Richtech, made multiple interest-free and non-maturity loans to Richtech since the inception of the business to support Richtech's operation.
-As of December 31, 2022 and September 30, 2022, the remaining balance of these loans were \$302 and \$214, respectively.
+As of March 31, 2023 and September 30, 2022, the remaining balance of these loans were \$163 and \$214, respectively.